https://www.totraveltoo.com/

 What are the top 4 best countries to visit in South America?
 Argentina, Brazil, Chile and Peru.
 There are others but these are our favourites.

-If you have time and you have visited South America’s popular destinations why not visit some of South America’s off the beaten path travel destinations.
+If you have time and you have visited South America’s popular destinations why not visit some of South America’s off-the-beaten-path travel destinations.

 Worldwide travel has been our life since we left the comfort of our home back in Sydney Australia in 2013.
 We have stayed in hundreds of different types of accommodations, travelled to many cities and countries, undertaken many flights, tours and activities and written many articles to inspire others to do the same.
-We don’t use a travel agency but book all our travels ourselves.
-If you have any travel questions please feel free to reach out to us.
-We have used ‘moderate-priced accommodation’ throughout South America so that it won’t blow your travel budget.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).